Donald Trump ‘Coached’ Omarosa To ‘Come After’ This ‘View’ Star During Tense First Appearance On ABC Show

 — The View (@TheView) September 10, 2018

-Newman’s last appearance on the ABC daily talk series was contentious, pitting the former Communications and Public Engagement staff member against Behar in January of 2017.
+Newman’s last appearance on the ABC daily talk series was contentious, pitting the former communications and public engagement staff member against Behar in January of 2017.

-At that time, Newman remarked to Behar as reported by The Daily Beast, “I know it’s gotta be really hard after the last year and a half, of all the things that you said about Donald to see him sitting in the Oval Office.”
+At that time, Newman remarked to Behar, as reported by The Daily Beast, “I know it’s gotta be really hard after the last year and a half, of all the things that you said about Donald to see him sitting in the Oval Office.”

 “It is hard, it kills me,” Behar remarked.